liebermeister/enzyme-cost-minimization/README.md

 ------------------------

 [Enzyme cost minimization](https://www.metabolic-economics.de/enzyme-cost-minimization/) (ECM) is a method for predicting optimal metabolite and enzyme concentrations in metabolic systems.

-This repository contains Matlab code for ECM (for code dependencies, please see the subdirectory /matlab).
+This repository contains Matlab code for ECM.
 Elad Noor provides an [implementation in python](https://gitlab.com/equilibrator/equilibrator-pathway).
 If you use ECM in your work, please cite our article *Noor et al. (2016)* (reference below).

 ## Matlab dependencies